 Essentially, the cell cycle is an orderly sequence of events that occur before the cell actually divides and gives rise to new cells.
 This is a very important process and has varying implications from growth and development to repair of the organism.

 This is one of the two types of cell division where a single cell divides into two genetically identical daughter cells.
-In unicellular organisms, this type of cell division typically contributes asexual reproduction.
-In multicellular organisms, mitosis is helpful for growth and repair of damaged cells.
+In unicellular organisms, this type of cell division typically contributes to asexual reproduction.
+In multicellular organisms, mitosis is helpful for the growth and repair of damaged cells.
 Mitosis is also called equational division.

-Also called as reduction division, meiosis is another type of cell division that commonly occurs during sexual reproduction.
+Also called reduction division, meiosis is another type of cell division that commonly occurs during sexual reproduction.
 Here, the chromosomes in the parent cell reduce by half, forming four gamete cells which are genetically distinct from the parent cells.
-Meiosis is very significant has it provides the genetic diversity among a population.
+Meiosis is very significant has it provides genetic diversity among a population.

 Important Questions on Cell Cycle And Cell Division

 What is Cytokinesis?

-- Describe the quiescent phase of the cell cycle.
+Describe the quiescent phase of the cell cycle.

 What is mitosis?

-- What is the significance of meiosis?
+What is the significance of meiosis?